angelo-tyk/tyk-mcp-sentraip/docs/OVERVIEW.md

 ## What This Experiment Demonstrates

-This experimental project shows how to **transform Tyk Gateway into an MCP (Model Context Protocol) server**, demonstrating the Four Pillars of AI-Ready APIs by making SentraIP threat intelligence accessible to AI models like Claude through natural language conversations.
+This experimental project shows how to **transform Tyk Gateway into an MCP (Model Context Protocol) server**, demonstrating the Four Pillars of AI-Ready APIs (OAS - OpenAPI Specification,OAuth - Open Authorization,OTEL - OpenTelemetry,MCP - Model Context Protocol) by making SentraIP threat intelligence accessible to AI models like Claude through natural language conversations.

 ## The Concept Being Tested